FunkinModdingPlus/ModdingPlus/README.md

 If an author gives express disapproval, and the mod is up, you should take your mod down.
 I own the code to this mod so I can (and will) take down mods that don't follow this rule.

-- Get the cutting edge build: https://dev.azure.com/benharless820/FNF%20Modding%20Plus/_build
 - Play the Original Game: https://github.com/ninjamuffin99/Funkin
-- Need Help?
-FNF Modding Plus Discord: https://discord.gg/96nV4Q5HMr
+- Need Help? official FNF Modding Plus Discord: https://discord.gg/96nV4Q5HMr
-- Trello Page (todo list): https://trello.com/b/cFjJJIjF/fnf-modding-plus
 ## Credits for the Original Game

 - [ninjamuffin99](https://twitter.com/ninja_muffin99) - Programmer